 Only time providing instructional activities to children may be counted toward the half-day and full-day length of day and the 180 days per year.
-Grantees will need to plan for a slightly longer day and year so that you have allowed for nap-time in full-day programs and for arrival time, as well as for closures for inclement weather and non-attendance of students on days when professional development is being provided.
+Grantees will need to plan for a slightly longer day and year so that you have allowed for naptime in full-day programs and for arrival time, as well as for weather-related closures for non-attendance of students on days when professional development is being provided.
 Instructional activities only count toward "instructional time" when children are with appropriately certified staff and include the following:

-- Time spent at the library, and in art, music or physical education constitutes "instructional time" if facilitated by the regular teacher or area specialists. - An early dismissal so that a part of the day may be spent in parent/teacher conferences does not count as a full day of instruction.
+- Time spent at the library, and in art, music or physical education constitutes "instructional time" if facilitated by the regular teacher or area specialists. - An early dismissal so that a part of the day may be spent in parent/teacher conferences does not count as a full day of instruction. - Additional guidance on defining instructional time can be found in #006: Definition of Instructional Time.